 Vermont Wedding Laws

-Written and reviewed by the wedding law liaison team at the Universal Life Church.
+Drafted and last reviewed for accuracy by the Vermont marriage law team at the Universal Life Church Ministries on

 How to Get a Vermont Marriage License